 Below is an example of a campaign with two tactics; one tactic focused on IT Operations personas and one on Marketing personas.
 Each tactic has its own audience and set of ads, but the campaign view allows you to see overall performance and progression of the accounts associated to the campaign.

 (Note: the blue box on the right contains advanced progression reporting and will only be visible on Terminus campaigns that use the Salesforce integration.)

 As a marketer, you know there are a lot of different activities that go into the creation and execution of a campaign.
 In order to be more in line with the way our customers think about creating campaigns, you now have the ability to create a campaign centered around a specific goal, and tactics within that campaign to support the goal.
 You’re also able to see overall engagement and impact within each of your target accounts no matter how many tactics you’re running in each campaign.

 After the winter release, all existing campaigns will be transitioned to tactics.
 This gives you the opportunity to group your tactics into campaigns in a way that make sense to you.
 Don’t worry - your CSM will be there to help!
 When deciding how to group your tactics into campaigns, think about the specific goal or purpose of the campaign.
 The tactics are the supporting activities to that overarching goal.

 For existing Terminus customers, there are a few small changes to the workflow for creating campaigns.
 When you create a new campaign, you’ll be presented with the screen below that has a few new options.
 First, you’ll be asked if you want to create a new campaign or add a tactic to an existing campaign.
 This allows you to either set up a new campaign or add a tactic within an existing campaign.
-You’re also able to copy settings from an existing tactic or start a new tactic from scratch.

 If you’d like to see specific use cases of creating Terminus campaigns and tactics, check out our Terminus Campaigns Use Cases article.